-- 9.7.1 Each Management Contract is subject to the prior approval of the National Indian Gaming Commission. - 9.7.2 Each Management Contract shall be approved by the General Council.
-In making its selection, the General Council and Executive Committee shall review the following: - (1) Background information on the proposed Management Contractor including: its name, its address, the names and addresses of each Person or entity having a direct financial interest or management responsibility for the proposed management contractor, and in the case of a corporation the names and addresses of each member of its board of directors and all stockholders who hold directly or indirectly ten percent (10%) or more of its issued or outstanding stock. - (2) A description of any previous experience that each Person listed in subsection above has had with other Gaming contracts with Indian Tribes or with the Gaming industry generally, including the name and address of any tribal government or licensing agency with which such Person has had a contract relating to Gaming. - (3) A complete financial statement of each Person listed in subsection 9.7.2(1). - (4) The Executive Committee shall undertake any additional steps it can to determine the character and reputation of each proposed management contractor. - (5) If the General Council and Executive Committee, after reviewing the above described information, still desires to enter into a management contract with the proposed management contractor, such management contract shall be placed in writing and submitted to legal counsel for review before the Council approves it. - 9.7.3 Any Management Contract approved by the Council must contain at a minimum the following with respect to the Gaming Enterprise to which the contract is applicable:
+- 9.7.1 Each Management Contract is subject to the prior approval of the National Indian Gaming Commission. - 9.7.2 Each Management Contract shall be approved by the Business Committee.
+In making its selection, the Business Committee shall review the following: - (1) Background information on the proposed Management Contractor including: its name, its address, the names and addresses of each Person or entity having a direct financial interest or management responsibility for the proposed management contractor, and in the case of a corporation the names and addresses of each member of its board of directors and all stockholders who hold directly or indirectly ten percent (10%) or more of its issued or outstanding stock. - (2) A description of any previous experience that each Person listed in subsection above has had with other Gaming contracts with Indian Tribes or within the Gaming industry generally, including the name and address of any tribal government or licensing agency with which such Person has had a contract relating to Gaming. - (3) A complete financial statement of each Person listed in subsection 9.7.2(1). - (4) The Business Committee shall undertake any additional steps necessary and feasible to determine the character and reputation of each proposed management contractor.

-- (1) A provision requiring a monthly financial accounting of the Gaming Enterprise's income and expenses.
-Such reports shall be prepared by an independent auditor who is mutually acceptable to the Tribe and the Management Contractor. - (2) A provision guaranteeing the Tribe a minimum guaranteed payment that shall always take precedence over the Management Contractor's right to recoup development and construction costs. - (3) An agreed upon ceiling for the Management Contractor's development and construction costs. - (4) A provision that the contract shall not exceed seven (7) years or 40% of Net Revenues. - (5) A provision for termination of the contract and the grounds for termination. - 9.7.4 If the Council is satisfied with the information it receives it shall submit its proposed contract along with all of the above-described information to the Tribal Gaming Commission, State Gaming Agency and to the Chairman of the National Indian Gaming Commission for Licensure approval.
+- (5) If the Business Committee, after reviewing the above-described information, still desires to enter into a management contract with the proposed management contractor, such management contract shall be placed in writing and submitted to legal counsel for review before the Committee approves it. - 9.7.3 Any Management Contract approved by the Committee must contain at a minimum the following with respect to the Gaming Enterprise to which the contract is applicable: - (1) A provision requiring a monthly financial accounting of the Gaming Enterprise's income and expenses.
+An independent auditor who is mutually acceptable to the Tribe and the Management Contractor shall prepare such reports. - (2) A provision guaranteeing the Tribe a minimum payment that shall always take precedence over the Management Contractor's right to recoup development and construction costs. - (3) An agreed upon ceiling for the Management Contractor's development and construction costs. - (4) A provision that the contract shall not exceed seven (7) years or 40% of Net Revenues. - (5) A provision for termination of the contract and the grounds for termination. - 9.7.4 If the Committee is satisfied with the information it receives it shall submit its proposed contract along with all of the above-described information to the Tribal Gaming Commission, State Gaming Agency and to the Chairperson of the National Indian Gaming Commission for Licensure approval.